VictorRandomCode/zcpm/README.md

 As of gcc 10.x, gcc has a static analysis facility.
 It can be enabled for `zcpm` by the cmake option `USE_ANALYSER`.

 But note that it is very slow to run, and needs LOTS of RAM to do its thing.
 So if it aborts it has probably run out of memory.
 Sticking with a single-threaded build can help.
-And turn off the ASAN stuff to make things work better. e.g.
+And turn off ASAN options to make things work better. e.g.

     cd build
     rm -rf *
-    cmake -DUSE_ANALYSER=ON -DUSE_SANITISERS=OFF -DCMAKE_C_COMPILER=gcc-12 -DCMAKE_CXX_COMPILER=g++-12 ../zcpm
+    cmake -DUSE_ANALYSER=ON -DUSE_SANITISERS=OFF ../zcpm
     make

 Target Platforms: